-175. Referring to Arab concern over Arab refugee property rights, the representative of Israel further declared that, as to the property of the half million Jewish refugees from Arab countries, "we have yet to learn that the Arab countries concerned would be ready to pay compensation for what they were forced to leave behind, let alone to accept a United Nations administration or custodian or machinery to deal with property in their territories".

-176. In explanation of his vote the representative of Ireland recalled that his delegation at the third emergency special session of the Assembly in August 1958 had proposed that the refugees should be guaranteed full compensation by the United Nations.
+175. Referring to Arab concern over Arab refugee property rights, the representative of Israel further declared that, as to the property of the half million Jewish refugees from Arab countries, "we have yet to learn that the Arab countries concerned would be ready to pay compensation for what they were forced to leave behind, let alone to accept a United Hations administration or custodian or machinery to deal with property in their territories".
+176. In explanation of his vote the representative of Ireland recalled that his delegation at the third emergency special session of the Assimbly in August 1958 had proposed that the refugees should be guaranteed full compensation by the United Nations.
 "If this were done the Secretary-General could inform the refugees that in all cases where repatriation was not practicable at present, the United Nations was prepared to assume responsibility for full compensation.
 Israel would be invited to state in these circumstances how many refugees she was prepared to receive back and how much she would contribute to the compensation scheme.
 The Secretary-General, with the assistance of the Director of UNRWA, would arrange for the repatriation of the maximum possible number of refugees and for full compensation and an early resettlement for the remainder.
-Although in some cases individuals might be denied the repatriation they desire, they would collectively benefit, both morally and materially, more from the operation of such a scheme than from either the continuance of the status quo or any other probable outcome".
-The representative of Ireland also expressed the hope that the Conciliation Commission for Palestine would examine the possibilities of working out an agreement between the parties concerned on the problems of repatriation and compensation which would, in so far as the latter aspect was concerned, call "for compensation in the case of all refugees not returning home, to be paid not only in respect of property left in Israel but also in respect of disturbance and time spent unproductively in refugee camps; request the Director of UNRWA to report on the number of refugees requiring such compensation and to make recommendations as to the amount of compensation equitably payable;" call "upon Members of the United Nations, on receipt of this report, to be prepared to make voluntary contributions to a compensation fund for Palestine refugees;" and call upon the Government of Israel, on receipt of the said report, to state the amount it would be prepared to contribute to such compensation fund."
+Although in some cases individuals might be denied the repatriation they desire, they would collectively benefit, both morally and materially, more from the operation of a scheme than from either the continuance of the status quo or any other p outcome".
+The representative of Ireland also expressed the hope that the Conciliation Conmission for Palestine would examine the possibilities of w cut an agreement between the parties concerned on the problems of repatriacompensation which would, in so far as the latter aspect was concerned compensation in the case of all refugees not returning home, to 1 in respect of property left in Israel but also in respect of dis spent unproductively in refugee camps; request the Director of Ul the number of refugees requiring such compensation and to make rec to the amount of compensation equitably payable;" call "upon Members" Nations, on receipt of this report, to be prepared to make voluntary (to a compensation fund for Palestine refugees;" and call upon the Gove.
+Israel, on receipt of the said report, to state the amount it would be to contribute to such compensation fund."

 G. Progress reports of the Conciliation Commission

-177. From time to time the Conciliation Commission has continued to issue reports on the progress of its work, which have been circulated to the Members of the United Nations by the Secretary-General in accordance with the provisions of paragraph 6 of resolution 512 (VI).
-The fifteenth progress report (A/3199) covered the period from 1 January 1955 to 30 September 1956; the sixteenth progress report (A/3835) covered the period from 1 October 1956 to 31 May 1958; and the seventeenth progress report (A/4225), the period from 1 June 1958 to 31 August 1959.
-On 12 November 1959, an addendum was issued to the seventeenth progress report.
-The eighteenth progress report (A/4573) covered the period 1 September 1959 to 11 November 1960.
+177. From time to time the Conciliation Commission has continued to on the progress of its work, which have been circulated

+United Nations by the Secretary-General in accordance with the provisions of paragraph 5 of resolution 513 (VI).
+The fifteenth progress report (A/3199) covered the period from 1 January 1955 to 30 September 1956; the sixteenth progress report (A/3039) covered the period from 1 October 1956 to 31 May 1958; and the seventeenth progress report (A/4225), the period from 1 June 1958 to 31 August 1959.
+On 12 Movember 1959, an addendum was issued to the seventeenth progress report.
+The eighteenth progress report (A/4573) covered the period 1 September 1959 to 11 Movember 1950.